What Can an Academy Admissions Coach Do for You?

 Call them an Academy consultant, an Admissions counselor, a Service Academy coach, or simply a mentor, but the role of an 'admissions coach' for the U.S service academies can be very productive and effective.

 Coaches, teachers, and mentors play important roles in our lives.
 I have personally served in all of these roles throughout my life.
-I have been a teacher and mentor as a Physics teacher at the U.S. Air Force Academy for three years and as an AFA Admissions Liaison Officer for 12 years.
+I have been a teacher and mentor as a former Physics teacher at the U.S. Air Force Academy and as a 12-year AFA Admissions Liaison Officer.
 I also served a Boy Scout Camp counselor and director as a high school student as well as a supervisor and mentor for junior employees during my professional career.
 I found it very gratifying when one of my teammates was promoted to a new position with more responsibility and prestige.
-I take this same approach with my students as an Academy Admissions Coach: how can I help you obtain your goals?
+I take this same approach with my students as an Academy Admissions Coach . . . how can I help you obtain your goals?

 Often, we use coaches to learn new skills, improve current strengths and alleviate our weakness in a sport or other endeavor.
 A tennis coach works with you on your serve, a basketball coach has you practice drills to improve passing and shooting, and a boxing coach spars with you to provide realistic conditions for your upcoming contests.
 A coach does not participate in the match, but he or she is there to support you throughout the game!
 An Academy Admissions Coach does the same.

 Often, I am asked does a student 'need' a coach?
 I respond with a quick "no" as thousands of candidates complete the process each year by themselves.
-However, just like a tennis player or wrestler desires to improve their capabilities to enter the upper echelons of their sport, a candidate for the U.S. Naval Academy (or other service academies) will want to do the same.
+However, just as a tennis player or wrestler desires to improve their capabilities to enter the upper echelons of their sport, a candidate for the U.S. Naval Academy (or other service academies) will want to do the same.
 Often, I provide that extra edge that other candidates do not possess.
-(And in 2022, that happened for 10 of my 12 students!)
+(And in 2022, that happened for 10 of my 12 students!
+And in 2023, it was 11!)

 As an Academy Admissions Coach, I will provide that additional set of skills and preparation for the appointment process.
 About 3500 candidates will be qualified each year by each of the U.S. military academies, including receiving a nomination to the school.
 Sixty percent of those students, however, will not receive an appointment.
 As a coach, I ensure that you are part of the 40% that receive an Academy appointment.